edysfy/Group_website/evalSect.md

 ### Evaluation Technique 4: Questionnaires

-Our grouped used questionnaires as our main form of quantitative feedback as we were able to send a link *insert link* to as many users as we could who had just used one of our wireframes or been shown our most up to date website on a local host.
+Our grouped used questionnaires as our main form of quantitative feedback as we were able to send a link, such as [this one](https://www.smartsurvey.co.uk/s/S58J8X/) to as many users as we could who had revently used one of our wireframes or been shown our most up to date website on a local host.
 This way, we could gain insights at scale into how users interpreted our website through them answering questions such as "Would you recommend this product to a friend?", "Do you think this website is solving a serious problem?" or "How would you improve this website?".

 In total we produced three questionnaires.
 The first two were sent to users alongside the wireframes and the last one was filled out by users after they had used the website on a local host.
 The last two questionnaires asked the same questions as the first, but we improved it slightly. *Give example of how you improved this*